These days, Carleton graduate students and postdoctoral fellows have more resources than ever to assist them with their professional development (PD).

 “Since 2013, we have made continual upgrades to our professional development program,” says Lafferty.
 “We were delighted to see some of our efforts reflected in last year’s CGPSS and are excited to see how grad students will view our newest initiatives in the next CGPSS.”

-Lafferty notes that professional development is a team activity and emphasizes that it’s a combination of work by individual departments, the Education Development Centre, graduate supervisors, the Library, Career Services, FGPA initiatives, etc. that make the entire platform work effectively.”
+Lafferty notes that professional development is a team activity and emphasizes that it’s a combination of work by individual departments, the Education Development Centre, graduate supervisors, the Library, Career Services, Graduate Studies initiatives, etc. that make the entire platform work effectively.”

 To receive regular updates on PD events and resources, graduate students and postdoctoral fellows are encouraged to add their email address to the PD mailing list.